Iddorot/Azure-AD-SSO-integration-with-Google-Cloud/README.md

 ### 4. Configure automatic user provisioning **to** G Suite
-   1. Create provision Service Account
+   1. Create provision Service Account Same as google cloud and assign to the group
    2. Set up provisioning and change to Automatic
    3. Authorize the Service account
    4. Test the connection and save